U.S. DEPARTMENT OF STATE

 Proposals should be submitted a minimum of two months before the start of the activity for which funding is being sought, but applications can be submitted anytime.
 The Public Affairs Section may request revisions or additional materials related to the application.
 Funding of grants is subject to the availability of funds.

 To support organizations or individuals that engage Singaporeans in activities that strengthen ties between the United States and Singapore or the region.
 All programs must include an American cultural element, or connection with American experts, organizations, or institutions in fields that will promote increased understanding of U.S. policies, perspectives, or values.

-Given the current limitation on in-person programming in Singapore due to COVID-19 public health guidelines, the U.S. Embassy is particularly interested in funding programs focused on virtual engagements, including but not limited to:
+Given the current limitations related to in-person programming in Singapore due to COVID-19 public health guidelines, the U.S. Embassy is particularly interested in funding programs focused on small group, virtual, or hybrid in-person + online engagements, including but not limited to:

 - Academic and professional lectures, seminars, and speaker programs;